-A Child Is a Child
+A Child Is a Child 2024 SNAPSHOT: California Children's Health

-2023 SNAPSHOT:

-California Children's Health

 LGBTQ+ Youth Health & Well-Being

 We know that when children are healthy, they are more likely to succeed in school and in life.
-We work to address the underlying causes of health inequities by improving the conditions in which children live, learn, grow and play so that young people from historically marginalized communities have the resources and opportunities they need to achieve their dreams and reach their full potential.
-This infographic provides an overview of key LGBTQ+ youth health facts in California and nationally to inform the work we must do together to make California the best state to raise healthy, thriving children.
+We work to address the underlying causes of health inequities by improving the conditions in which children live, learn, grow and play so that young people from historically marginalized communities

 HIDDEN HEALTH INEQUITIES

 California must do more to collect sexual orientation and gender identity (SOGI) data specific to youth to help illuminate and address health disparities and the underlying challenges LGBTQ+ youth face.
 This includes asking about and reporting sexual orientation separately from gender identity to better understand the unique experiences of youth within the LGBTQ+ community.
 The lack of consistently collected SOGI data specific to youth hides health disparities and challenges.
 We must be able to see beyond broad categories of people, including youth, with greater depth and detail to fully illuminate and address health disparities.
-With more detailed and accurate data, programs and policies can be put in place to improve the chances for LGBTQ+ youth to have every opportunity to live healthy, safe, successful lives as youth and adults.
-COVID-19 respectively) reported losing a close family member or friend due to COVID-19.
+With more detailed and accurate data, programs and policies can be put in place to improve the chances for LGBTQ+ youth to have every opportunity to live healthy, safe and successful lives as youth and adults.
+COVID-19